-In addition, while charitable organizations are not considered "companies" for purposes of the above test, listed companies must disclose contributions to a charity of which an independent director serves as an executive officer, if, within the preceding three years, contributions in any single fiscal year of the charitable organization exceeded the greater of \$1 million or 2% of the charitable organization's annual gross revenues from all sources (i.e., charitable contributions, ticket sales, investment portfolios and other activities).
+In applying the test above, both the payments and the consolidated gross revenues to be measured shall be those reported in the last completed fiscal year.
+In addition, while charitable organizations are not considered "companies" for purposes of the above test, listed companies must disclose contributions to a charity of which a director serves as an executive officer, if, within the preceding three years, contributions in any single fiscal year exceeded the greater of \$1 million or 2% of the charitable organization's annual gross revenues.
 Listed company boards are obligated to consider the materiality of such relationships in assessing director independence generally.